Leafwing-Studios/asm-docs/docs/interaction/inspection.md

 ## Desired properties

-- examine what a particular organism selected is doing
+- examine what a particular organism or environment object selected is doing
   - quickly scale up to many copies of the same strain in a region, for examining sub-factories
 - debug intents and needs
 - examine some historical properties to evaluate performance: unfulfilled needs, amount of time spent doing various actions etc.